 - The series starts out with the Narn as the Proud Warrior Race Guys, The Minbari as the Closer to Earth race, and the Shadows and Vorlons being both the Neglectful Precursors and the Planet Looters at the same time, in varying amounts.

-- It's worth noting that B5 sets the cliches during the first season and then proceeds to Deconstruct them in short order.
-The Narns mellow down considerably, the Minbari demonstrate serious flaws and hypocricy, the Centauri who initially seemed to be ineffectual, comical figures develop a darker edge, and so on.
-The less significant races keep to their cliches pretty tightly, though - the Drazi for example demonstrate the Proud Warrior Race traits quite a bit, when the Narn set them aside.
+- It's worth noting that B5 sets the clichés during the first season and then proceeds to Deconstruct them in short order.
+The Narns mellow down considerably, the Minbari demonstrate serious flaws and hypocrisy, the Centauri who initially seemed to be ineffectual comical figures develop a darker edge, and so on.
+The less significant races keep to their clichés pretty tightly, though - the Drazi, for example, demonstrate the Proud Warrior Race traits quite a bit, when the Narn set them aside.

 - Rifts's Phase World setting.
 The Consortium of Civilized Worlds is The Federation, the Transgalactic Empire is The Empire of Scary Dogmatic Aliens, and the Crystal Spires and Togas are handled by the United Worlds of Warlock.
 Any examples of The Virus or Planet Looters are, for the time being at least, nascent and/or lying in wait.

 - Fading Suns uses a setting which falls nearly exactly into this trope.
 The extinct Ur have littered space with floating portals that allow for travel ans strange technologies, the Known Worlds are United under the new Phoenix Emperor, harboring numerous races amongst the humans.
 The Vau are the wise race living in their own world outside the empire.
 And constantly straining to get in the Empire are the Symbiots, a metamorphic plague/virus/infestation.
 Of course, space pirates, political conflicts and psychics manifestation abound.